derivia/study-notes/notes/WEB.md

 ### Consistency

-Learn why consistency is one of the most important building-blocks in a design.

 * [ ] [Design principle: Consistency](https://uxdesign.cc/design-principle-consistency-6b0cf7e7339f)
 * [ ] [Consistency, A Key Design Principle](https://blog.prototypr.io/consistency-a-key-design-principle-5d125469da8e)
 * [ ] [Consistency: MORE than what you think](https://www.interaction-design.org/literature/article/consistency-more-than-what-you-think)